stefaanhessmann/active-csp/README.md

 This software package facilitates the active learning process for crystal structure search by utilizing neural network ensembles.
 The main job script, `active_csp_run.py`, orchestrates the submission of various worker jobs responsible for:

-- Training neural network models
+- Training machine learning force fields
-- Computing reference data using Density Functional Theory (DFT)
+- Computing reference data using DFT
 - Running structure relaxations
-- And more
+- Validating final structures with DFT

 Each worker job is associated with a separate script that is installed alongside the main package.